Introduction to modelling in epidemiology

 Bayesian modelling#

-Bayesian modelling represents the fundamental focus of this course, addressing the question of “WHAT models can describe the generative process behind the observed data?”
+Bayesian modelling represents the fundamental focus of this course, addressing the question of “WHAT models can describe the generative process behind the observed data?”.
 Throughout the course, we will use the terms “Bayesian” and “probabilistic” interchangeably.

 Probabilistic modelling is a mathematical and statistical framework used to incorporate uncertainty and randomness into models to account for variability and its sources in real-world phenomena.
 It involves using probability theory to describe and quantify the uncertainty associated with different events, outcomes, or variables.
 The primary goal of probabilistic modelling is to make predictions, infer information, or make decisions in situations where there is inherent uncertainty.
 Probabilistic modelling is a powerful tool for dealing with real-world complexities in a quantitative manner.
 It plays a crucial role in data analysis, machine learning, and decision-making processes where probabilistic reasoning is necessary.